-Let’s say, you can use a Japanese sweet potato that has white flesh, and add some thyme or rosemary or whatever herb you fancy.
+Let’s say, you can use a Japanese sweet potato that has white flesh and add some thyme or rosemary or whatever herbs you fancy.
 Just don’t forget to balance out the sweetness of the potato with salt.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Pao de Beijo - Vegan Sweet Potato Snack Bread